Skip to main content

 While you can manage this process through a hand-drawn T-chart or a software program, such as Microsoft Excel, most companies use accounting software, as it allows them to keep specific, accurate records.
 Accounting software can minimize the likelihood of errors, as these systems are designed to ensure entries are booked properly.

 For example, many programs won't allow an entry to be posted if it isn't balanced.
-You can also create and update financial statements simply using accounting software.
+You can also create and update financial statements simply using any type of accounting software.

 Step 3: Make sure every financial transaction has two components